rasmusab/bayes.js/README.md

 * `batch_size` - The number of steps between each update of the `prop_log_scale`.
 Defaults to 50.
 * `max_adaptation` - The maximum amount `prop_log_scale` is changed each batch update.
 Defaults to 0.33.

-If you want to know more about what these settings do I urge you to read the rather accessible paper by Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf).
+If you want to know more about what these settings do I urge you to read the rather accessible paper by [Roberts and Rosenthal (2009) ](http://probability.ca/jeff/ftpdir/adaptex.pdf).
 These options can also be given to specific parameters by supplying a `params` value overriding options for one or more parameters.
 For example, `var options = {max_adaptation: 0.5, params: { mu: {max_adaptation: 0.1} } }` would use `max_adaptation: 0.5` for all parameters except for `mu` which would get `max_adaptation: 0.1`.

 ### All together now